wu87988622/ohara/docs/src/custom_streamapp.rst

 which are described below for your convenience.

 The following example is a simple streamApp application which can run in Ohara.
-Note that this example simply starts the streamApp application without doing any transformation, i.e., the source topic won’t write data to the target topic.
+Note that this example simply starts the streamApp application without doing any transformation but writing data, i.e., the target topic will have same data as the source topic.

 .. code-block:: java

    public class SimpleApplicationForOharaEnv extends StreamApp {

      @Override
-     public void start() {
+     public void start(OStream<Row> ostream, StreamDefinitions streamDefinitions) {
-       OStream<Row> ostream = OStream.builder().cleanStart().toOharaEnvStream();
        ostream.start();
      }
    }

-.. _streamapp-init-method:

 .. note::
-   The methods we provide here belong to Ohara StreamApp, which have many powerful and friendly features.
+   The following methods we provided belongs to Ohara StreamApp, which has many powerful and friendly features.
 Native Kafka Streams API does not have these methods.

+.. _streamapp-init-method:

 init() method
 ~~~~~~~~~~~~~